 Can autoflowers grow under 12/12 light schedules?

-Yes, but don't do it.
-They will never get close to producing their full potential under a 12/12 light schedule.
+Yes, but. they will never get close to producing their full potential under a 12/12 light schedule.
 Stick to at least 18 hours of light per day for the best results.

 What happens if autoflowers get too much light?